Speaking Speed Control of End-to-End Speech Synthesis using Sentence-Level Conditioning: Experiments and Results

 \textbf{PDC-TTS: } For a fair comparison, we implemented the TTS part of the PDC-TTS by replacing it with DCTTS instead of Tacotron \cite{tacotron2}.
 Accordingly, we concatenated the duration embedding, defined in \cite{kiast-duration}, to the text encoder output, and fitted the output dimension through a linear projection.
 Because the phoneme duration model (i.e., duration predictor), which is essential in the speech-synthesis phase, is not mentioned in \cite{kiast-duration}, we adopted the phoneme duration model in \cite{deepvoice1}, except that the $F_0$ feature is removed from the input and output of the model.
 To train the duration model, the ground-truth phoneme duration was extracted from the speech database using a Kaldi-based ASR model \cite{Kaldi}; the ASR model was pre-trained using an external ASR speech database.
 The trained phoneme duration model has a mean absolute error of 21.42 ms for the test set. \\

-\textbf{FastSpeech: } We used the open source implementation in the ESPnet framework \cite{espnet} for training transformer TTS \cite{transformer-TTS} and FastSpeech.
-The pre-trained transformer based TTS model was used to extract the ground-truth phoneme duration information.
+\textbf{FastSpeech: } We used open source implementation in the ESPnet framework \cite{espnet} for training transformer TTS \cite{transformer-TTS} and FastSpeech.
+The pre-trained transformer-based TTS model was used to extract the ground-truth phoneme duration information.